• Home

 • Take the last ⅕th of buttercream and put it into a piping bag.
 Create swirls going all the way around the top rim of the cake.

-• If desired, place extra washed strawberries in the top center of the cake.
+• Place extra washed strawberries in the top center of the cake.
 I used 5.

 Nutrition